TrafficPLANit/PLANitTNTP/README.md

 The TntpMain class contains a main() method and can be run as a standalone program, with the locations of the input files used a run-time arguments.
 But it also contains a public method execute() which calls the TntpProject, populates the components and executes the traffic assignment.
 The TntpMain class can be instantiated and its execute() method run from another class.
 The unit test TNTPTest does this.

-if a standard results file has been specifed, TntpMain.execute() returns a Map with the standard flow and cost for the upstream and downstream nodes for each link.
+If a standard results file has been specifed, TntpMain.execute() returns a Map with the standard flow and cost for the upstream and downstream nodes for each link.
 TntpProject has a method createStandardResultsFile() which returns this Map.
 If the null is given for the parameter value of the standardResultsFileLocation argument to TntpMain.execute(), meaning there is no standard results file, the execute() method returns a null.
 This is convenient for unit testing.

 # Test Cases